phunold/cs546/dbproposal.md

 # Database Proposal

-## collections

-- users automatically included in global leaderboard (nothing needs to be done by user to enroll in global contests)
-- global leader determined for predefined date ranges (monthly, annually, end of a sport season, etc)
-- league and global leaderboards updated daily based on account balance

 ### Users
 Stores user information.
 Users must belong to at least one league, but may belong to more than one league.